CarlosSac/applied-ai-system-project/README.md

 Building this project made the gap between "correct by the formula" and "actually useful" very concrete.
 The scoring rules are transparent and traceable, but that transparency also exposes their limits: a user who wants high-energy folk gets a song that matches genre and mood but directly contradicts their energy target, because genre and mood together outweigh the energy penalty.
 The system is honest about this through the bias detection, but honesty does not fix the underlying limitation.

 Integrating Claude changed how the explanations feel without changing what the system knows.
 The AI did not add new information; it received the same breakdown the rule-based fallback uses, but communicated it in a way that felt more human and contextually aware.
-That distinction matters: AI here is an interface layer, not the reasoning layer.
+AI here is an interface layer, not the reasoning layer.
 The reasoning is the scoring logic.
 Keeping those two roles separate made the system easier to test, easier to debug, and easier to trust.

 The most important lesson was about guardrails.
 Every failure mode that surfaced (quota errors, empty API responses, JavaScript stripping, encoding issues, stale caches) had a visible symptom only because diagnostic output was added.
 Silent failures are the hardest problems to debug.
-Building systems that fail loudly is as important as building systems that work correctly.